On The Existence of Min-Max Minimal Surface of Genus $g\geq 2$: Conformal parametrization in the high genus case

 \subsection{Summary of results on quasi-conformal mappings}

-Before going to the uniformization and reparametrization, we firstly summarize results of quasi-conformal mappings proved in \cite{AB}\cite{IT} and the appendix of \cite{Z}.
-We will focus on the apriori estimates for the conformal diffeomorphisms between general metrics.
+Before going to the uniformization and re-parametrization, we first summarize results of quasi-conformal mappings proved in \cite{AB, IT} and the appendix of \cite{Z}.
+We will focus on the a priori estimates for the conformal diffeomorphism between general metrics.